 Participants in the study included 266 Dutch teens between the ages of 13 and 15.
 The researchers took blood samples from all of the teens and also assessed cognitive performance via a range of tests.

 The participants filled out a fish consumption questionnaire, and it showed that 13.9% of the teens did not consume any fish at all and that 77% of them consumed fish rarely.
 As a result, the average Omega-3 Index was 3.83%, which was much lower than the recommended 8%-11%.

 After examining the data, the researchers found that a higher Omega-3 Index was associated with higher scores on the Letter Digit Substitution Test.
 Specifically, every 1% increase in the Omega-3 Index was associated with a 1.23 digit increase.
 They also noted that the students with a higher Omega-3 Index had “fewer errors of omission” on the D2 test of attention, which means that they paid better attention than students with a lower Omega-3 Index.

-Researchers from the University of Glasgow conducted the study.
-It was published on September 25, 2015, in PLoS One.
+Researchers from the Open University of the Netherlands, Omegametrix (Germany), Aker BioMarine (Norway), and Maastricht University (The Netherlands) conducted the study.
+It was published on January 2, 2016, in Nutrients.